 Rabies is a fatal disease.
 Bites or scratches from a rabid bat, skunk, raccoon, fox, coyote, or large wild animal are especially dangerous.
 These animals can transmit rabies even if they have no symptoms.
 Bats cause most of the rabies in the US and have transmitted rabies without leaving a detectable bite mark on the skin.
+If a bat is found in a room with a sleeping child, seek medical advice.
 All bites from these animals should be checked by a healthcare provider.

 Rodents such as mice, rats, gophers, moles, chipmunks, prairie dogs, and rabbits do not carry rabies.
 Squirrels rarely carry rabies.
 Rodents can carry other diseases (such as plague).

 Most bites from pets are from dogs or cats.
 Bites from domestic animals such as horses can be handled using these guidelines.
 Dogs and cats are free of rabies in most metropolitan areas in the US and Canada.
 However, dog bites occurring along the border with Mexico or during international travel, do carry a risk for rabies.
 The main risk in pet bites is serious wound infection, not rabies.
 Cat bites get infected more often than dog bites.
 Claw wounds are treated the same as bite wounds, since they may be contaminated with saliva.

 Small indoor pets (gerbils, hamsters, guinea pigs, white mice, etc.) do not carry rabies.
 Puncture wounds from these small animals usually do not need to be seen by a doctor.
 This kind of wound rarely goes through the skin.